 Hello to all you brave, courageous choir leaders, worship leaders out there.
 Thinking of you as we work with the challenges and journal the successes of connecting with our choirs and congregations online.

-A few of you have asked if I could talk about how I prepare for and lead a rehearsal for choir or a group of singers online.
+A few of you have asked if I could talk about how I prepare for and lead a rehearsal for a virtual choir or a group of singers online.